I am a space physicist and I specialize in the study of the upper

 ionosphere.

-Aidan Thayer, MSc (Graduate Student, They/Them) - Current focus
+Aidan Thayer, MSc (Graduate Student) - Using incoherent

 STEVE events, and